 Housing and Searching Incarcerated People Consistent with their Gender Identify

-Governor Gavin Newsom signed Senate Bill 132, The Transgender Respect, Agency and Dignity Act, became effective on January 1, 2021.
+Senate Bill 132, The Transgender Respect, Agency and Dignity Act, became effective on January 1, 2021.
 It allows incarcerated transgender, non-binary and intersex people to request to be housed and searched in a manner consistent with their gender identity.
-The new law became effective Jan.
-1, 2021.
-Authored by Senator Scott Wiener, SB 132 supports the California Department of Corrections and Rehabilitation’s efforts to provide a safe, humane, respectful and rehabilitative environment for the incarcerated transgender, non-binary and intersex community.

 The California Department of Corrections and Rehabilitation is committed to providing a safe, humane, respectful and rehabilitative environment for all incarcerated people including the incarcerated transgender, non-binary and intersex community, and is working to implement the law.